toji/toji.dev/webgpu-best-practices/error-handling.md

 If you are familiar with WebGL or OpenGL, you may recall that it's error handling abilities... left something to be desired.

-The short version was that at any point during you application you would call `gl.getError()`, which would stop your GPU's pipelining in it's tracks, force all current commands to finish, and then for your trouble give you one of a handful of vauge codes that represented the first error that happened since the last time someone called `gl.getError()`.
+The short version was that at any point during you application you would call `gl.getError()`, which would ask the driver if any errors had occured, giving you back one of a handful of vauge codes that represented the first error that happened since the last time someone called `gl.getError()`.
 If you wanted any control over which set of commands the error check covered you had to pepper your code with `gl.getError()` everywhere, which was an easy way to destroy your app's performance.
+This is made even worse when using WebGL in a browser using a multi-process architecture such as Chrome, Edge, or Firefox, since the `gl.getError()` call is synchronous, and thus forces one process to stop and wait for another to catch up.
+The same thing may happen in the driver if it's multithreaded internally.

 ![Nothing about this was fine.](./media/gl-get-error.png) (With apologies to [KC Green](https://topatoco.com/collections/this-is-fine))